Kate Bazeley

-Kate Bazeley is a Canadian road running athlete competing in various long-distance events.
+Kate Bazeley (born 1984) is a Canadian road running athlete competing in various long-distance events.
 In 2016, she set a new record in the Tely 10 for women with a time of 55:34.
 She has won the Tely 10 numerous times over her career.
 Kate regularly travels across Canada to compete in other national road running events.
+She has three daughters.